12+12+12+12+12 (series) pgs. Appeared first time

 Span: Future.
 Nudity: Full frontal.

-Original Art Plate: All are drawn in Sharpie pens and Pigma pens on 12" x 16" Strathmore bristol paper.
+Original Art Plate: All are drawn in Sharpie pens and Pigma pens and pencils on 12" x 16" Strathmore bristol or Bainbridge paper.

 Keywords: Post-Global-Holocaust.
 Mutants.
 Daughter.
 Papa.
 Bear.
 Surviving.
 Island.
 Fortress.
 Flesh-eating plants.
 Fight.
 End of World.